- 1. Tank You! (game jam, 2016)

 Typefighters (Steam Edition) (full game, 2016)

 When Typefighters, my competitive typing game for two players, was greenlit in early 2016 I decided to build an enhanced Steam Edition, including matchmaking support, achievements, leaderboards and more.
-Aside from that I implemented a few general improvements like a fully customizable color scheme, which are to be added to the free version as well.
+Aside from that I implemented a few general improvements like a fully customizable color scheme, which were added to the free version as well.
 An update to the previously released free version made sure that both version are fully compatible in multiplayer.

 All in all, the game was received well (80% positive reviews at the time of writing) and I was able to sell way more copies than I had (pessimistically) expected - so the effort put into the enhancements was worth it.